 Above all else, check applicable State or local requirements and refer to local health authorities for recommended strategies.

 Encourage Healthy Practices

 In addition to implementing basic infection control, employers can protect workers by fostering a culture of healthy hygiene.
-Make sure your facility has a place to wash their hands, if not multiple handwashing stations, and encourage good hand hygiene by posting signs reminding workers to lather thoroughly and washing for a full 20 seconds.
+Make sure your facility has a place to wash their hands if not multiple handwashing stations, and encourage good hand hygiene by posting signs reminding workers to lather thoroughly and wash for a full 20 seconds.